How Do I Register for Courses?

 Where Can I find Term Dates and Important Deadlines?

 The College publishes an official Academic Calendar each year which lists all term dates, deadlines, holidays, and break dates.
-As of Fall 2021, the Associate in Arts and Bachelor of Science programs maintain separate term dates and are listed independently of one another.
-See the Associate in Arts Calendar or the Bachelor of Science Calendar for each program’s respective dates and deadlines.
+The upper division and lower division programs maintain separate term dates and are listed independently of one another.
+See the Upper Division Calendar or the Upper Division Calendar for each program’s respective dates and deadlines.

 What are the Policies Regarding Grade Forgiveness and re-taking Courses?